 After losing a friend or loved one, it may be difficult to think beyond your own grief.
 But many things remain to be done for that departed person (called a decedent in the Probate Court), including funeral plans, last rights and interment, payment of costs, and a determination as to how that person’s remaining assets (often including a house, commercial property, bank and financial accounts, stocks, bonds, art, vehicles, collectibles, together with all of his or her personal belongings).

-All of the assets that were owned by the decedent at the time of death, excepting those either were contributed to a Trust or automatically transferred, are included in the decedent’s estate.
+All of the assets that were owned by the decedent at the time of death, excepting those that were either contributed to a Trust or automatically transferred, are included in the decedent’s estate.

 Probate can include challenges to or competing wills, or identification of the decedent’s heirs.